 I descended 60 feet below Rome’s surface into a mysterious past I knew little about…

-Standing outside of the ancient Basilica of San Clemente, named after Rome’s third pope, hardly drew my attention.
-I had approached it from the side by mistake and missed the grander entrance fronted by a small courtyard with palm trees.
+The ancient Basilica of San Clemente, named after Rome’s third pope, hardly drew my attention as I passed by on my walk from the Colosseum.
+I soon discovered that I had approached the basilica from the side by mistake, missing the grand entrance fronted by a small courtyard with palm trees.

-High above me was a vaulted ceiling with a dazzling mosaic in the apse depicting Christ on the Cross surrounded by doves.
+Inside the basilica, adorned with 12th century mosaics, I noticed the dazzling mosaic in the apse depicting Christ on the Cross surrounded by doves.
 I walked across the uneven tile floor as it dipped and swayed through the centuries of visiting pilgrims and worshipers.
-A faint smell of incense, mingled with the cool and earthy surroundings, grew stronger as I began my journey into the depths of San Clemente
+A faint smell of incense, mingled with a cool earthiness, grew stronger as I began my journey from the sacristy down a flight of stairs and into the depths of San Clemente

-I soon found the stairs to the lower church built in the 4th century when Christianity became legalized under Emporer Constantine.
-I discovered an almost identical floor plan as the Basilica above.
-Rows of stout columns stood to support it.
-Faded frescoes lined the old stone walls.
-One of the better preserved depicted The Legend of St. Alexis, a 3rd century Syrian who denied his wealth to live and care for the poor.
+The 4th-century church was actually the upper room of a second-century Roman mansion directly below it, owned by Titus Flavius Clemens, one of the first Roman senators to convert to Christianity.
+His house was used for secret Christian worship until Christianity was legalized in 313 AD. under Emperor Constantine.
+I discovered a similar floor plan as the 12th-century basilica above.
+Rows of stout columns stood as support among faded frescoes on the old stone walls.
+Bits of mosaic flooring can still be seen.
+One of the better-preserved wall frescoes depicts The Legend of St. Alexis, a 3rd century Syrian who denied his wealth to live and care for the poor.

-The smell of earthiness increased, creating a growing sense of another time.
-I descended an even older set of steps to the bottom level.
-Here I found a first-century pagan temple of Mithras inside a cave-like room.
+The smell of dank earthiness increased, creating a growing sense of another time.
+I descended an even older set of steps to the bottom level of the basilica.
+Here I found a second-century pagan temple of Mithras inside a cave-like room.
 The altar depicted a carving of the god Mithras slaying a bull.
 Long low stone benches for seating ran along two sides of the room.
-During the first centuries, the Persian cult of Mithras grew in popularity among the Roman soldiers.
-It was eventually stamped out by the Roman Christians.
+During the first centuries, the Persian cult of Mithras grew in popularity particularly among the Roman soldiers but was eventually eradicated by Roman Christians.

 I could hear the sound of rushing water close by.
-Following the remains of a first-century Roman street, I passed a room once used as a Mithras school.
-At the end of the road, I found a small room with a spring in the corner under the floor.
-Looking down I could see water bubbling out of it.
+Following the remains of a corridor, I passed a room thought to have been used as a Mithras school.
+At the end, I found a small room with a spring in the corner under the floor.
+Looking down I could see water bubbling which I learned is part of the Cloaca Maxima, the main sewer system of ancient Rome.